 It is widely acknowledged that cutting edge ETW capabilities particularly play an essential role in securing the competitiveness of the European aerospace industry and science.
 Thus, ETW contributes to various European and national funded research programmes.
 These activities aim on the one hand at advancing ETW´s testing capabilities and the way how to make best use of it.
 On the other hand ETW is used as a tool to achieve scientific progress.
 Public funding, e.g. in the EU FP7 project ESWIRP, provides an opportunity to further open this strategic facility to foster transnational research access.

 ETW is part of the European MERIL inventory, which includes the most excellent research infrastructures of 'more-than-national' relevance in Europe across all scientific domains.
-It is also registered at RIsources by the Deutsche Forschungsgemeinschaft DFG (German Research Foundation), which includes research infrastructures offering recognised, established scientific and technological facilities or services, permitting free or regulate access through a transparent selection process based on scientific quality and project feasibility, and which are managed according to sustainable principles and have a long-term perspective.
+It is also registered at CatRIS by the European Science Foundation ESF and RIsources by the Deutsche Forschungsgemeinschaft DFG (German Research Foundation), which includes research infrastructures offering recognised, established scientific and technological facilities or services, permitting free or regulate access through a transparent selection process based on scientific quality and project feasibility, and which are managed according to sustainable principles and have a long-term perspective.

 The major national and European research projects with ETW involvement are listed below:

 |ULTIMATE||2022-||ULtra high efficienT wIng and MoveAbles for nexT gEneration aircraft|

 |VirEnfREI||2021-||Virtual design environment for real, efficient engineering services

 Virtuelle Entwurfsumgebung für Reale, Effiziente Ingenieurleistungen (abstract in German)

 |FOR 2895||2020-||Unsteady flow and interaction phenomena at High Speed Stall conditions|